Unni Web

 Problem Framing

-1. Web does not adequately support learn and explore intent
+1. Web does not support early exploration for low-knowledge users

-Early-stage and global visitors arrive on web with concerns and questions, not procedure names.
-They want to understand what is possible, see examples from people like them, and get oriented before committing.
+Early-stage visitors arrived with general concerns and questions, not procedure names.
+They wanted to learn about procedures, see examples from people like them, and understand their options before committing.

-The current IA offers scattered educational content and inconsistent concern-based entry points, with no cohesive, beginner-friendly place to start.
+The current IA lacked dedicated educational content and clear concern-based entry points, leaving no beginner-friendly place to start.

-2. Search is fragmented, limited, and misaligned with how users search
+2. Search is fragmented and misaligned with how users search

-Users expect to move through one unified flow to search across procedures, clinics, reviews, and doctors.
-Instead, search is split across separate entry points, making it hard for users to navigate search results.
+Users expected a unified way to search across procedures, clinics, doctors, and reviews.
+Instead, search was split across separate entry points and result types, making it difficult to navigate and compare options.

-Also, there is currently no direct way to search for doctors or reviews, even though they are core decision signals.
-Reaching this information requires deep, non-obvious navigation.
+Doctors and reviews also weren’t discoverable through search results, even though they were core decision signals.
+Reaching this information required deep, non-obvious navigation.

-3. Web is missing key behaviors that support booking an appointment
+3. Web lacks key behaviors that support booking a consultation

-This gap makes web feel like a one-off browsing touchpoint rather than a meaningful part of the decision journey.
-It also contributes to a functional and experiential gap between web and app, and limits how much the web experience can contribute to conversion.
+This gap made web feel like a one-off browsing touchpoint rather than a meaningful part of the decision journey, limiting its ability to drive conversion.

 Why this matters